-Late applications will be administered in accordance with St John's admissions process.
+Late applications will be administered in accordance with Durham Local Authority local authority coordinated admissions scheme.
 Parents/Carers are advised to ensure that the application is submitted before the closing date.

-Admission of Students outside their Normal Age Group
+Admission of Children outside their Normal Age Group

-A request may be made for a student to be admitted outside of their normal age group, for example, if the student is gifted and talented or has experienced problems such as ill health.
+A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.

 Any such request should be made in writing to the headteacher of the school.
-The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the student.
+The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the child.
 In addition to taking into account the views of the headteacher who has statutory responsibility for the internal organisation, management and control of the school, the governing body will take into account the views of the parents/carers and of appropriate medical and education professionals.